whyhankee/wrkr/README.md

   * delete immediately, or, maybe: reuse (after xx time)?
   * cleanup timer
   * Storage: delete or move to another table (or db)

-* Implement other backends like RabbitMQ / MQTT
-  * Find solution for scheduled events